-Welcome to Mexico in my Kitchen, a blog that I started 7 years ago for my teenage son, hoping that someday he will need it to recreate the Mexican Food his “mamá” made for the family.
+Welcome to Mexico in my Kitchen, a blog that I started 10 years ago for my teenage son, hoping that someday he will need it to recreate the Mexican Food his "mamá" made for the family.
 Our meals are traditional home-style meals from across México with a great influence from the following states: Tamaulipas, Nuevo León, Veracruz, Puebla, Estado de México, Tabasco, and Yucatán.
-These are all places that I used to live.
+These are all places that I used to live in.

 I cook basic meals that are well known to most people in México.
 My recipes are created from my own knowledge and utilize easy-to-find ingredients.
 If a recipe is borrowed from another person, I have given due credit.
 If this blog helps others to cook, other than my son, then it has performed the purposes for which I have created it.

-I feel deeply humble when someone takes the time to write to me explaining how some of the recipes remind them of their mother’s or grandmother’s cooking.
+I feel deeply humbled when someone takes the time to write to me explaining how some of the recipes remind them of their mother’s or grandmother’s cooking.